chankyo123/digit-v3-pybullet/README.md

 # PyBullet for Digit and Reinforcement Learning

+PyBullet Simulation Environment for the bipedal robot "Digit"

+Chankyo Kim

+RoahmLab

+University of Michigan

 ## Directory ./urdf/
 Digit is described in URDF format, origial repo from https://github.com/adubredu/DigitRobot.jl/tree/main/urdf